Judge connects again, hits MLB-best 54th HR, Yanks top Twins

 Twins: RF Max Kepler (hip tightness) was a late scratch.
 He struck out as a pinch-hitter in the ninth. …RHP Sonny Gray (right hamstring tightness) will throw his bullpen session Tuesday and his next start is being pushed back to Thursday’s series finale in New York

 Yankees: DH Giancarlo Stanton was lifted for a pinch-hitter in the eighth after fouling a ball off his left foot in the sixth.
-Stanton grimaced and was unable to put any weight on his left foot.
-Boone said he’s not sure whether Stanton will be available for Tuesday night’s game. … LF Andrew Benintendi will have surgery on Tuesday after breaking a bone in his right wrist during a swing Friday night.
-Boone said Benintendi, acquired from Kansas City in late July, could play again this season.
-“I think the possibility of him returning is still in play,” Boone said. … 1B Anthony Rizzo (lower back) is expected to resume baseball activities Wednesday.
-Rizzo was originally scheduled to resume baseball activities Monday but experienced headaches as a side effect from an epidural shot. … LHP Aroldis Chapman (leg infection) may throw a bullpen session this week. … OF Harrison Bader (right foot plantar fasciitis) hit in the cage and could begin a rehab stint next week.
+Stanton grimaced and was unable to put any weight on his left foot. … 1B Anthony Rizzo (lower back) is expected to resume baseball activities Wednesday.
+Rizzo was originally scheduled to resume baseball activities Monday but experienced headaches as a side effect from an epidural shot. … LF Andrew Benintendi (right wrist inflammation) was meeting with doctors Monday to decide if he will undergo surgery Tuesday. … LHP Aroldis Chapman (leg infection) may throw a bullpen session this week. … OF Harrison Bader (right foot plantar fasciitis) hit in the cage and could begin a rehab stint next week.

 UP NEXT